FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 :::

 An extension tag that is not given a URI in the schema structure is called an **undocumented extension tag**.
-The meaning of an undocumented extension tag is identified by its superstructure type and tag.
+The meaning of an undocumented extension tag is identified by its superstructure type and its tag.

 ### Requirements and Recommendations